The seated hamstring stretch is one of the easiest ways for people to prepare their legs for all kinds of workouts.

 The reason I often recommend it over the standing variation is that it allows you to focus on the stretch and not on trying to balance.

-But my physical therapist also highlighted a few other benefits and some simple mistakes people make when stretching their hamstrings.
+But our physical therapist also highlighted a few other benefits and some simple mistakes people make when stretching their hamstrings.

 It’s not just about keeping that knee straight.